lawlesst/baseballdb-datasette/README.md

   </VirtualHost>
   ```
 * Python 3 and pip were installed using apt-get:
   * `sudo apt-get install python3 python-pip`
-* Pythons [virtualenv](https://docs.python.org/3/library/venv.html) is used to manage the Python libraries and referenced from the systemd configuration.
+* Python's [virtualenv](https://docs.python.org/3/library/venv.html) is used to manage the Python libraries and referenced from the systemd configuration.
 The environment is expected to be at `venv` in the same directory as the datasette configuration.